 - a.
 To identify changes in the nature and extent of AOD use and emerging problems. - b.
-To identify changes in negative consequences related to alcohol and other drug use. - c.
-To inform policy, planning and advocacy efforts at local and other levels. - To support networks of local role players in the substance use area. - e.
+To identify changes in overall consequences related to alcohol and other drug use. - c.
+To inform policy, planning and advocacy efforts at local and other levels. - d.
+To support networks of local role players in the substance use area. - e.
 To stimulate research in new or under-researched areas that is likely to provide useful data to inform policy and/or planning decisions. - f.
 To facilitate South Africa's full participation in international fora focusing on the epidemiological surveillance of drug use.

-Financial support for Phase 46 was provided by the Mental Health and Substance Use Directorate of the National Department of Health as well as the National Department of Social Development.
+Financial support for Phase 48 was provided by the Mental Health and Substance Use Directorate of the National Department of Health.